 - Frequent hand-washing and consistent availability of hand sanitizer

-Additionally, if there has been a possible exposure, NorthStar is following up with individuals, contact tracing and following CDC guidelines for isolation and quarantining if necessary.
+Additionally, if there has been a possible exposure, NorthStar is following up with individuals, contract tracing, and following CDC guidelines for isolation and quarantining if necessary.

-For questions on our health & safety protocols, please contact Taylor Wentz, Safety Manager, at firstname.lastname@example.org or at 402-614-6360 ext.
+For questions on our health and safety protocols, please contact Taylor Wentz, Safety Manager at firstname.lastname@example.org or at 402-614-6360 ext.
 204.

 Daytime and After-School Hours